 top of page

-How To Find Limiting Reactant And Theoretical Yield (with examples)
+How To Find Limiting Reactant, Theoretical Yield And Amount Of Excess Reagent Left (with examples)

 A limiting reactant is a reactant that limits how much product will be produced.
 It will run out first and stop the reaction from going any further.